FAQ: Going to college tuition-free with the Excelsior Scholarship

 Whether you’re looking to enter the workforce or transfer to a university, SUNY Broome will give you the start you need.
 With small class sizes, personal attention by faculty and staff, job placement and transfer counseling, support services and more, we’ll help you master the science of success – and make the most out of your Excelsior Scholarship.

 Unsure what the Excelsior Scholarship Program means for you?
 This list of frequently asked questions is intended to help.
-Please note that the Excelsior program is still under development.
-We will update this document as new information becomes available.
+For more information, go to hesc.ny.gov/excelsior.

 - If continuing student: a copy of your transcript reflecting credits earned.
 SUNY Broome Transcripts can be requested by going here: www.sunybroome.edu/

-The Excelsior Scholarship application for the spring 2018 semester is now available.
+The Excelsior Scholarship application for the 2020-2021 academic year will be available in spring 2020.
 Current Excelsior Scholarship recipients should not complete this application.
 If you first received the award in the fall term of the current academic year, no additional action is needed for the spring term.

 What is the Excelsior Scholarship Program?

-The first of its kind in the nation, the Excelsior Scholarship Program will provide a tuition-free college education at New York’s public colleges and universities to families making up to $125,000 per year, once it’s fully phased in.
+The first of its kind in the nation, the Excelsior Scholarship Program will provide a tuition-free college education at New York’s public colleges and universities to families making up to $125,000 per year.